Granby Board annexes land to stop pot shop

 Trustee Robin Trainor said, “It is our job to listen to the people.
 All e-mails we received on the issue were in favor of annexation.”

 During their explanations the Trustees cited Granby’s 2010 vote opposing medical marijuana outlets.
 That vote resulted in Granby residents opposing the establishment of medical marijuana dispensaries with 337 people voting to ban the establishments and 301 people voting to allow them, a margin of 36 votes.
-When the 2010 advisory vote about medical marijuana facilities was conducted, recreational marijuana use was not legal in Colorado.

 Support Local Journalism